How to Paint Metal

 - Old blanket

-To remove the paint chips and rust debris, we hosed it off and let it dry.
+To remove the paint chips and rust debris, we hosed it off and let it air dry outside.
+We found this to be the quickest and easiest way to remove debris from this type of gate.

 Next, use a primer for metal.
-We ran into a friendly handy man at HD and he recommended Rust Destroyer.
-It is a primer and stops rust all in one.
+We ran into a friendly handy man at Home Depot and he recommended Rust Destroyer.
+It is a red primer and stops rust all in one.
 We used almost two cans (two coats) for this entire gate.
 Follow the instructions on the can for drying times.
 Make sure you spray in a well-ventilated area.
+After using it, I would highly recommend it.

-Meanwhile, we used newspaper and tape to protect the wall and painted the metal gate supports (or whatever you call them).
+Meanwhile, we used newspaper and tape to protect the wall and painted the metal gate supports (or whatever you call them…ha!).

 Finally, once the primer was dry, we painted the gate with two coats of spray paint made for outdoor metal.
+We used black hammered Rust-Oleum spray paint.
 Once it was dry, we re-assembled the gate.

 Ta da!
 Here is the before and after photo again!